 The COMET line and the BAZTAN VALLEY

-Nevertheless – perhaps because the BIDASOA RIVER was well-known as a crossing point it was also well-guarded – in 1943 COMET decided to escort some 80 allied pilots to San Sebastian via an alternative route – via the French village of ESPELETE and then over the border into the BAZTAN VALLEY.
+Nevertheless – perhaps because the Bidasoa River was well-known as a crossing point it was also well-guarded – in 1943 and 1944 Comet decided to escort some 70 – 80 allied pilots to San Sebastian via an alternative route – via the French villages of Espelette and Ainhoa over the border into the Baztan Valley.

 About 500m south of the French border Xan Mihura had his farm, an isolated farmstead at the foot of the Lizartu mountain to the east of Urdax.
 Xan would cross over the border to another farmhouse on the French side (possibly Patxikoenborda) from where he would escort a group of four or five pilots, already dressed in peasant clothing, back over the border into Spain, giving them food and lodging at his own home, Jauriko Borda for the night.
 The next day they would walk 15 km through steep stream gullies and over mountain passes (LAUSETA, LIZARTZU, ANTSETEIKO LEPOA, ITZULEGIKO LEPOA, INTZPIDEKO LEPOA, MEAKAKO LEPOA) – towards the next ‘safe house’, Altxuko Borda, in the isolated valley of MORTALENEKO ERREKA east of Errazu, or Kanttorreneko Borda on the outskirts of Amaiur.
 Little did they know that – in part – they were covering the same tracks as the Duke of Wellington over 200 hundred years before.

-After the night in Altxuko Borda they would continue the few kilometres into the village of ERRATZU or AMAIUR where they were given bicycles and cycled to SAN SEBASTIAN.
+After the night in Altxuko Borda they would continue the few kilometres into the village of Errazu or Amaiur where they were given bicycles and cycled to SAN SEBASTIAN.

 In an interview in the Basque magazine Ttipi – ttapa (5/03/15) Xan Mihura’s sons, Ignacio and Justo, recall having people in the house when they were children: they remember them as frightened – (they had not only to escape the Nazi Regime but Franco’s Guardia Civil as well) – but despite this extremely courteous and respectful.
 For the Mihura family, who had worked all their lives smuggling goods and livestock over the border, harbouring a handful of allied pilots were all part of the trade!

 The Basque Pyrenees – The Ideal Crossing Point